rust-lang/rust-wiki-backup/Note-style-guide.md

 # Editor settings

-spaces not tabs
+  * Lines should not be longer than 100 characters.
-line length 100
+  * Use spaces for indentation not tabs.

 # Testing